GrupEstructuraElectronicaSimetria/cosymlib/docs/introduction.rst

 and q\ :sub:`0`\  the geometric center of the problem structure Q. The minimization in this equation refers to the relative position, orientation, and scaling that must be applied to P\ :sub:`0`\  to minimize the sum of squares of distances between their respective vertices, which is equivalent to maximizing the overlap <Q|P>.
-If the matching of the two shapes is described, as in the equation above by the distance between vertices of the two objects, a further minimization with respect to all possible ways to label the N vertices in the reference structure P\ :sub:`0`\  is also needed.
+If the mismatch of the two shapes is described, as in the equation above by the distance between vertices of the two objects, a further minimization with respect to all possible ways to label the N vertices in the reference structure P\ :sub:`0`\  is also needed.